jusjag/HR_insights/README.md

 ## Step 1: the data
 Full dataset can be found here:
+Data preparation included steps like:
 - deleting columns that are unnecessary or even illegal for the employer to store (race, orientation, marital status)

-## Step 2: Visual analysis

-## Step 3: Some SQL
-Next, I wanted to know the percentage of people leaving compared to all active workers from all departments and subdepartments.
-The departments vary significantly by size, so the absolute numbers don't show the real picture.<br>
-Since I was new to Power BI and didn't know DAX very well, I decided to use SQL.<br>
-The fastest way was using BigQuery.
-Pros: fast and easy process of uploading and querying a CSV file.
-Cons: BQ has a slightly different SQL syntax, for example EXTRACT(year from date) instead of year(date).
+- deleting columns I knew I wasn't going to use (age, IDs of higher level managers)
+- setting appropiate data types

+Now, I wanted to check the percentage of employees leaving in scale of year or department.
+It would probably be possible with some advanced DAX expression, but since I was a Power BI newbie, I had to find it other way.
+I decided to use SQL and loaded the table to BigQuery.
+Even though it uses slightly different syntax, I appreciate its fast and easy process of importing CSV files.
+<br><br>
 So the query below gives information about active and gone employees from every department and subdepartment, for every year.
 ```sql
 WITH years AS